mirzanahid/quiz_ultra/README.md

 # Quiz Ultra

-Quiz Ultra is a powerful quiz web site which is prepared your self for any quiz competition.
+Quiz Ultra is a powerful Quiz Web site which is prepared you for any quiz competition.

 ## Technology we use to make Quiz Ultra